21 new COVID-19 cases in Albania

 Fier 2

-Albanian residents in red areas can now move without a permit until 9 p.m..
-Bars, cafes and restaurants have reopened under strict rules regarding social distancing and hygienic practices.
+Residents in Albania can now move without a permit and no time restrictions across the country.
+Kindergartens, nurseries and gyms have reopened under strict rules regarding social distancing and hygienic practices.